nigeltao/nigeltao.github.io/blog/2022/zstandard-part-7-dictionaries.md

 Structure](./zstandard-part-2-structure.md).
 MN is a magic number (0xec30a437 for dictionaries instead of 0xfd2fb528), followed by the ID.

 Four tables are next.
-H, T and HD define a Huffman code table.
+H, T and HD define a Huffman table (and T is an FSE table).
 CMOT, MLT and LLT define Cooked Match Offset, Match Length and Literal Length FSE tables, the same as the previous discussion for Zstandard files.
-As before, the byte length of these tables aren't explicitly recorded.
-Processing the dictionary involves reading input bytes until the tables are complete.
+As before, the byte length of these FSE tables aren't explicitly recorded.
+Processing the dictionary reads input bytes until the FSE tables are complete.

 These tables are not fed any bitstreams per se.
 Instead, blocks in a Zstandard file's frames can re-use the tables of previous blocks in that frame or, if